 Half an avocado, sliced and added to your salad and drizzled with olive oil-based salad dressing, would be an excellent addition to your lunch.
 There are other ways to prepare these and other bone-smart foods.

 How Do To Include All These Foods In Your Bone-Smart Meals

 It’s fun to get creative with delicious bone-healthy foods!
 Just looking at the above list, you can try tossing together cubed mango, fresh blueberries, and chopped fresh cherries for a sugar-stabilizing dessert.
 Or drizzle olive oil over steamed vegetables or enjoy it in hummus.

 You see, eating for your bones is not about deprivation.
-It’s about embracing the colorful, delicious variety of Foundation Foods presented in the Save Our Bones Program.
+It’s about embracing the colorful, delicious variety of Foundation Foods presented in the Osteoporosis Reversal Program.

 The Save Our Bones recipe book, Bone Appétit, was developed with the idea that getting creative with bone-smart foods is not only possible – it’s also easy.
 You’ll be amazed at the variety in the more than 200 bone healthy recipes, and at their simplicity.

 Discover over 200 mouth-watering bone healthy recipes for breakfast, smoothies, appetizers, soups, salads, vegetarian dishes, fish, and plenty of main courses and even desserts!

 A pH-balanced diet doesn’t have to be boring, and with Bone Appétit by your side, you’ll enjoy delicious and healthy dishes for your bones and your health!